+Associate in Applied Science Degree

-The Chart below indicates minimum credit requirements in the three (3) blocks.
-Credits may increase based on exact course selections as some courses carry more credit value.
+The Chart below indicates minimum credit requirement exact course selections as some courses carry more cre ts in the three (3) blocks.
+Credits may increase based on dit value.

-Students may use this sheet to list courses and track progress.
+Students may use this sheet to list courses and track pro ogress.

-Technical Specialty Courses (Apprenticeship Training)
+Technical Specialty Courses (Apprenticeship Training g)

+3

+· 3

+3

+18-24 credits required

 Related Technical Courses

-Trade and Technical Occupations majors may elect technical courses, in consultation with the Academic Dean or designee, offered by College, provided that prerequisites are met.
+Frade and Technical Occupations majors may elect tech nnical courses, in consultation with the Academic Dean o

-General Education Courses

-Coursework in communication and/or literature; and/or social sciences; and/or humanities; and/or fine arts (12 credits) and coursework in business; and/or mathematics; and/or science (9 credits)
+designee, offered by College, provided that prerequisit

 3

 3

 3

 3

+·

+15-21 credits required

+General Education Courses

+social sciences; and/or humanities; and/or fine arts (12

+credits) and coursework in business; and/or mathematic

+2

 3

 3

-3
+3 3

-21 credits required
+3 21 credits required

+21 556115 15441164

 Total Requirements 60